ARM-software/acle/CONTRIBUTING.md

 Please note that this extra information is not a requirement for submitting new content.
-Contributors are trusted to use their judgment in deciding whether or not the proposal needs these extra documents.
-Providing the documents is recommended to make it easier for new ideas to be discussed and possibly accepted, especially for changes of great impact.
+Contributors are trusted to use their judgment in deciding whether or not the proposal needs this information.
+Providing the information is recommended to make it easier for new ideas to be discussed and possibly accepted, especially for changes of great impact.